tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

     As of version 1.4 it is possible to specify a lot of the PDFGenerator options as annotations within a comment block.
 This should be at the top of the document or it can have side effects.

-    @PDFTitle("MarkdownDoc åäö ÅÄÖ")
+    @PDFTitle("MarkdownDoc")
     @PDFSubject("User Guide")
     @PDFVersion(2 .
 1 .
-2) Due to the font used I put a space between to make the dot more visible.
+3) Due to the font used I put a space between to make the dot more visible.
     @PDFAuthor("Tommy Svensson")
     @PDFCopyright("Copyright (C) 2012 Natusoft AB")
     @PDFTitlePageImage("http://download.natusoft.se/Images/MarkdownDoc/MDD_Laptop_2_Fotor.png:200:320")